Tomoghno/Tomoghno/README.md

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-And I Use Fedora BTW.
+And I Use Linux BTW.

 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@tomoghnosen](https://www.instagram.com/tomoghnosen/);